uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 > The first level of understanding is the human one.
 > You should be able to explain in plain terms how the algorithm works.

+Note: real back of envelope stuff - nothing to do with computers necessarily.

 --